smith-tinkerlab/repytah/README.md

 To build repytah from source, say `python setup.py build`.
 Then, to install repytah, say `python setup.py install`.

-Alternatively, users can download or clone the repository and use `pip` to handle dependencies:
+Alternatively, you can download or clone the repository and use `pip` to handle dependencies:

 ```bash
 unzip repytah.zip